Jude Devotional Commentary

 Jude 1:4

 Jude was a righteous man.
-He was the brother of James and a bondservant of the Lord Jesus Christ, who desired to write a letter of encouragement to those who love the Lord and are loved by the Father.
+He was the brother of James and a bondservant of the Lord Jesus Christ, and he desired to write a letter of encouragement to those who love the Lord and are loved by the Father.

-He wanted to rejoice in the great salvation, which we have in Jesus and rehearse the beautiful gospel of grace in the ears of his hearers.
-But Jude found that he had to address an issue that was becoming progressively problematic in read more...
+He wanted to rejoice in the great salvation which we have in Jesus, and rehearse the beautiful gospel of grace in the ears of his hearers.
+But Jude found that he had to address issues that was becoming progressively problematic in read more...

 Jude 1:5